School of Medicine

 Divisions of the Department of Allied Health Sciences in the UNC School of Medicine offer two professional majors to undergraduate students: the bachelor of science degree with a major in clinical laboratory science and the bachelor of science degree with a major in radiologic science.
 Students must apply for admission to these programs, usually in the sophomore year; admission is competitive.
 Following completion of the first two years’ work in the University’s General College, admitted students complete their final two years in clinical laboratory science or radiologic science.
 Students are subject to the requirements in place when they are admitted to these programs; consequently, the requirements described in this bulletin particularly apply to students admitted during the 2013–2014 academic year.

 In addition, the Division of Speech and Hearing Sciences offers a minor in speech and hearing sciences for undergraduate students interested in pursuing a graduate degree in speech-language pathology or audiology.

 Susan J. Beck, Rebecca J. Laudicina, Vicky A. LeGrys.

-Clinical laboratory science (CLS), also called medical laboratory science, is the health profession that provides laboratory information and services needed for the diagnosis and treatment of disease.
+Clinical laboratory science (CLS), also called “medical laboratory science,” is the health profession that provides laboratory information and services needed for the diagnosis and treatment of disease.
 The field of clinical laboratory science combines many sciences, including microbiology, hematology, chemistry, and immunology.
 Clinical laboratory scientists perform a variety of laboratory tests, ensure the accuracy of the test results, explain the significance of laboratory test results, and evaluate new methods for laboratory tests.
 They play an essential role in the diagnosis and treatment of disease.
 Some of the tests performed in the clinical laboratory are relatively simple.
-Others, like DNA analysis and flow cell cytometry, are complex and require education and extensive training.
+Others, like DNA analysis and flow cell cytometry, are complex and require extensive education.

 Examples of laboratory tests performed by clinical laboratory scientists include